logo Performance Scan images

 After taking the above Dutch-language courses, you can take the English-language test to get your Google Analytics certificate.
 Don't pass it?
 Then you can try again one day later.
 You can then retry this every 24 hours and it remains free.

 Want advanced knowledge?
 Then you could take the Google Analytics Individual Qualification program (IQ).
-After obtaining this Google Analytics certification, you are no longer a beginner but may call yourself a Certified Professional.
+After obtaining this certificate, you are no longer a beginner but may call yourself a Certified Professional.

 Niek van Son